Routine use cases

 What to do next

-For "How to build a gentle weekly planning face yoga routine", choose one low-pressure action: notice context such as sleep, hydration, and timing.
-Use the related Orena guide for "How to build a gentle weekly planning face yoga routine" when you want app support for that action.
-The useful signal for "How to build a gentle weekly planning face yoga routine" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.
+For "Routine steps: weekly planning", choose one low-pressure action: notice context such as sleep, hydration, and timing.
+Use the related Orena guide for "Routine steps: weekly planning" when you want app support for that action.
+The useful signal for "Routine steps: weekly planning" is whether the reader can keep the habit small enough to repeat tomorrow with less uncertainty.

 Evidence boundary